When I was a kid, I knew that I would want a wife in adulthood. Maybe that’s unusual for a male?

 My hearing isn’t what it used to be, especially when there is background noise.
 Lauren and Maureen chatted, moving in and out of earshot.

 I mused on why I love my wife, and what a lucky lad I’ve been.
-No hesitation or shame in saying that the allure of a good-looking, sexy, kind and intelligent woman has been a huge driving force.
+No hesitation in saying that the allure of a good-looking, sexy, kind and intelligent woman has been a huge driving force.
 Four decades on, age has shrunk and diluted the testosterone roar that accompanied our visit to Wales in 1981.
 But there is still a quiet rumble.
 And Llandudno memories will warm me to the grave.

 There is so much more.
 Maureen looks after me.
 Better than I care for myself.
 That kindness was important in our early days; and is something I have come to rely upon and cherish.
 It extends, naturally, to everyone in her orbit.
 From friends, relatives and neighbours to strangers in the supermarket.
 She loves to help.
 She cared for her parents and her uncle in their last years, has helped at a Chelmsford day centre for the homeless and collected for the local hospice.